JsAppNinja/sockem/docs/API.md

 `Authorization: Token be1314c3be8264b2f3b1a46de5fb9e05ef4e9808`

+# PUT requests
+* `PUT` requests work the same way as `POST` but the URL the request is sent to must point to the correct item

 # POST /api/users/
 * The JSON body should match the form below.
 The password will get hashed automatically using Django's default PBKDF2 algorithm.